graygnuorg/pound/README.md

 ## Documentation

-Documentation in manpage format is available in the distribution.
+Documentation in texinfo and manpage formats is available in the distribution.
 A copy of the documentation is [available online](https://www.gnu.org.ua/software/pound/pound.html).

 ## Build requirements